These practical tips about Holland for visitors will ensure your trip to Holland will be more enjoyable and above all, more relaxed.

 Some cities have Sunday opening hours for all stores every Sunday (most big cities).
 Others let their stores just open once a month while others forbid their shops to open at all on a Sunday.
 The later often in smaller religious towns and villages.

 Museums and restaurants are usually closed on Mondays, even in big cities like Amsterdam.
 And remember that kitchens in restaurants often close at 10 p.m.
 In smaller towns as early as 9 p.m.
 The Dutch eat early.
-The most popular times for a reservation is at 6.30 p.m.
+The most popular times for a reservation are between 6 and 7 p.m.

 We would say we Dutch are a friendly bunch.
 However, our reputation in the world doesn't always match that.
 We're known to be direct (sometimes offensive), our language sounds harsh to foreign ears, and some might say we're cold.
 And yes, aren't we those people legalizing prostitution and soft drugs?